What's the topic Media Vault and how is it different to My Media?

-From the menu bar across the top of screen, open the Navigation menu.
-Scroll down to find the Media Vault link and click it to open (it's the very last item after all the modules).
+From the Navigation drawer on the left (open the drawer if it is closed), go down to find the Media Vault link and click it to open (it's the very last item after all the modules).

 Publish videos to a topic Media Vault

 There are several ways to publish videos to a topic Media Vault.

 Option 1.
 The quickest, easiest method: Do it when you upload

 When you upload a video to FLO, you can just publish to the topic Media Vault as part of the upload steps.
 No extra work, just a couple of clicks.
 For instructions, refer to the entry: upload a video to FLO.

 Option 2.
 Any time after uploading, publish to the topic Media Vault

 If you didn't publish a video to topic Media Vault during the upload process, you can still do so at any time.